brentjett/wp-theme-configuration/README.md

 # WP Theme Configuration API

-Theme configuration library for WordPress.
+Theme configuration library/plugin for WordPress.
 Looks for a JSON file in specified directories.